 Why Calibration is Important

-Calibration changes are saved in the printer so that they are used regardless of what computer you source your print files from.
+If you wish to make calibration changes, they are saved in the printer so that they are used regardless of what computer you source your print files from.

 How To Calibrate